philtherobot/charge/README.md

 - Program in your favorite language (C++!) more often.
 - Easily learn C++ programming and ignore compiler command-lines and build systems initially.
 - Quickly test an hypothesis.
-If you do not need to actually execute the script, it might now be even quicker and more powerful to use [Compiler Explorer](https://godbolt.org/).
+If you do not need to actually execute the script, it might now even be quicker and more powerful to use [Compiler Explorer](https://godbolt.org/).
 - Code a one-use script that will be more comfortable to write in C++ versus the other choices (Bash, Python, etc).
 - Get away from shell quoting, word splitting and quote removal issues common with traditional shell languages.

 ## Requirements

 Charge runs on Windows and POSIX platforms such as Linux.
-It will automatically detect and use one of these compilers if they are installed:
+It automatically detect and use one of these compilers if they are installed:

 - Microsoft Visual Studio
 - GNU C++
-- clang

 ## Installation